Archerfish: Capture of prey

 An archerfish will often leap out of the water and grab an insect in its mouth if it happens to be within reach.
 Individuals typically prefer to remain close to the surface of the water.

 New research has found that archerfish also use jets to hunt underwater prey, such as those embedded in silt.
 It is not known whether they learned aerial or underwater shooting first, but the two techniques may have evolved in parallel, as improvements in one can be adapted to the other.
+This makes it an example of exaptation.

 Species

-There are 9 valid species, 8 in the genus Toxotes:
+There are 10 valid species in the genus Toxotes: